ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1.1-principles-of-setting-up-your-schema/README.md

 ### Type of database

-Most developers don't see the difference between relation database schema and MongoDB schema, but in reality, it is not the same
+Most developers don't see the difference between relational database schema and MongoDB schema, but in reality, it is not the same

 <img src="https://i.imgur.com/3yobiPB.jpg" alt="meme" width="400"/>

 In a nutshell,

-in `relational databases`, models are usually independent of queries, there is no duplication of data as data will _mostly_ be separated into different tables, and it is rigid, you will have to define types and fields for your schema beforehand.
+in relational databases, models are usually independent of queries, there is no duplication of data as data will _mostly_ be separated into different tables, and it is rigid, you will have to define types and fields for your schema beforehand.

 in the other hand, `MongoDB`, you have more flexibility, there are no rules, documents can have new data or fields at any point of time, no need to define types.

 ### Embedding vs. Referencing

-One of the key points to establish a good schema design (especially, if you are using MongoDB) is weither to embed or reference your data, as it can make a big difference in the performance and hardware use.
+One of the key points to establish a good schema design (especially, if you are using MongoDB) is whether to embed or reference your data.

 #### When to `Embed`: